LouisDuboscq/LouisDuboscq.github.io/_posts/2020-11-01-android-ui-history.md

 ---
 layout: post
-title: Android UI history
+title: Android UI - Where to start ?
-subtitle: 10 years of Android
+subtitle: Tools from past to future
 tags: [android, android-jetpack-compose]
 comments: true
 ---